daduraro/words2digits/README.md

 ### c) Unicode support

 As all the symbols of the current grammar can be represented as single ASCII/UTF-8 bytes, this first version makes some assumptions on the tokenization.
 This has the unfortunate effect that multi-byte code points are incorrectly classified as "other", regardless of their actual classification.
-Regrettably, in a lot of places in the C++ Standard Library it is assumed a single character represent a single code point (see most of the [\<locale\>](https://en.cppreference.com/w/cpp/header/locale)), which is false for variable-length encodings such as UTF-8 or UTF-16.
+Regrettably, in a lot of places in the C++ Standard Library it is assumed a single character represent a single code point (see the classification functions in [\<locale\>](https://en.cppreference.com/w/cpp/header/locale)), which is false for variable-length encodings such as UTF-8 or UTF-16.
 Adding support for languages whose textual numbers representations are not formed by single-byte code points of UTF-8 would require moving the internal character representations to `char16_t` or `char32_t`, or even using some specialized libraries such as [ICU](http://site.icu-project.org/).

+### d) CRLF / LF from original file is not preserved

+As the application might need to write a newline when a textual number spans multiple line, I made the decision to open files in textual format (which do CRLF/LF conversion) for simplicity and to avoid having inconsistent newline symbols.